qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - Support calendar invitation and write the event in a calendar available on the Android (Google calendar or other)
 - Doesn't add calendar invites
 - Not able to see calendar invite and respond
 - Can Edison add calendar invites from Outlook to iPhone Calendar ?
+- Can you add calender features

 ## intent:swipe_flag
 - Allow one of the swipe options to be flag